tj-wells/coti-docker-method/README.md

 docker-compose up
 ```

 This lets you check the logs and make sure the node is working correctly.
-Once you are confident your node runs correctly, it can be run in detached mode
+Once you are confident your node runs correctly, use

 ```
 docker-compose up -d
 ```
 to run the containers in the background.

 Depending on your OS and version of docker-compose, the `docker-compose` syntax may need to be changed to `docker compose`.